Point modules over the universal enveloping algebras of color Lie algebras: Introduction

-A module called a point module over a connected $\bbN$-graded finitely presented $k$-algebra $A$ generated in degree $1$ is important from the following fact (\cite{ATV90})\textup{:} The set of closed points of the point scheme of $A$ corresponds one-to-one to the set of isomorphism classes of point modules over $A$.
-In this paper, in order to study a point module, we define the notion of a \textit{$q'$-Heisenberg normal element} of a $\bbZ$-graded $k$-algebra. \begin{dfn*}[{\textrm{\textbf{\dfnref{dfn-one}}}}] Let $A$ be a $\bbZ$-graded $k$-algebra and $g$ a regular homogeneous normal element of $A$ with degree $n \geq 1$.
-A regular homogeneous normal element $g$ is called a \textit{$q'$-Heisenberg normal element} of $A$, if there exist $u \in k^{\times}$, $x \in A_{1}$, and $y \in A_{n-1}$ satisfies the following equations\textup{;} \begin{enumerate} \item[(i)] $g=xy-uyx$; \item[(ii)] $0=xg-ugx$; \item[(iii)] $0=gy-uyg$. \end{enumerate} \end{dfn*} The relations in the above definition of a $q'$-Heisenberg normal element are similar to defining relations of another $q$-analog of the universal enveloping algebra of the Heisenberg algebra (cf. Kirkman--Small \cite{KS}).
-To emphasize a correspondence to another case, we denote $q'$ instead of simply denoting $q$.
-This $q'$-Heisenberg normal element gives us the structure of some sets of modules having a relationship to a point module.
-Assume that $A$ is a connected $\bbN$-graded finitely presented $k$-algebra generated in degree $1$ and $g$ is a $q'$-Heisenberg normal element of $A$. \propref{prop-fat-point} shows that the set of base-point modules over $A$ completely overlaps one of $A/\langle g \rangle$.
+Let $A$ be a finitely presented connected $\bbN$-graded $k$-algebra $A$ generated in degree $1$.
+A point module over $A$ is important by the following fact (\cite{ATV90})\textup{:} A one-to-one correspondence exists between the set of isomorphism classes of point modules over $A$ and the set of closed points of the point scheme of $A$.
+In this paper, to study a point module, we define the notion of a \textit{$q'$-Heisenberg normal element} of a $\bbZ$-graded $k$-algebra. \begin{dfn*}[{\textrm{\textbf{\dfnref{dfn-one}}}}] Let $A$ be a $\bbZ$-graded $k$-algebra.
+A regular homogeneous normal element $g$ of $A$ with degree $n \geq 1$ is called a \textit{$q'$-Heisenberg normal element} of $A$ if there exist $u \in k^{\times}$, $x \in A_{1}$, and $y \in A_{n-1}$ that satisfy the following equalities\textup{:} \begin{enumerate} \item[(i)] $g=xy-uyx$; \item[(ii)] $0=xg-ugx$; \item[(iii)] $0=gy-uyg$. \end{enumerate} \end{dfn*} The relations in the above definition of a $q'$-Heisenberg normal element are similar to defining relations of another $q$-analog of the universal enveloping algebra of the Heisenberg algebra (cf. Kirkman--Small \cite{KS}).
+To emphasize this, we use the symbol $q'$ instead of merely using $q$.
+This $q'$-Heisenberg normal element gives us the structure of some sets of modules related to a point module.
+Assume that $A$ is a finitely presented connected $\bbN$-graded $k$-algebra generated in degree $1$ and $g$ is a $q'$-Heisenberg normal element of $A$. \propref{prop-fat-point} shows that the set of base-point modules over $A$ completely overlaps one of $A/\langle g \rangle$.
 Also, in \thmref{thm-tru-pmod}, we obtain a criterion for the nonexistence of a truncated point module.
 Therefore, we obtain the fact that some set of truncated point modules over $A$ completely overlaps one of $A/\langle g \rangle$.
 In \thmref{thm-color-var}, using this result, we determine the structure of the set of closed points of the point scheme of the universal enveloping algebra of color Lie algebras.